 Avoid These Common Scenarios That Cause Motorcycle Accidents

 Motorcycle accidents have a tendency to occur based on a similar set of factors.
-Much like car accidents and truck accidents, motorcycle accidents tend to form into certain common scenarios because of these similar factors.
-Motorcyclists and drivers of other vehicles as well should make an effort to understand what these common scenarios and factors are in order to avoid accidents and facilitate a safe driving environment for all who share the road.
+Much like car accidents and truck accidents, motorcycle accidents tend to occur in certain common scenarios because of these similar factors.
+Motorcyclists and other drivers should understand common causes of motorcycle accidents.
+This will help them to avoid injuring a motorcyclist.
+By doing so, everyone who shares the road is safer.

 1. Left Turning Cars That Cause Motorcycle Accidents